sakuli/Docs/content/enterprise_features/sakuli-dashboard-deployment.md

 ## How to get the Sakuli Dashboard

-**Attention:** Only Sakuli Enterprise users will be eligible to access the private Sakuli Dashboard Docker images.
 Sakuli Dashboard releases are versioned following the [semantic versioning scheme](https://semver.org/).
 Images for stable releases are tagged accordingly.
 Tech-previews of upcoming stable releases are available via the `latest` tag.
 It is *highly* discouraged to run tech-previews in production as there is no guarantee of stability.

 - Deploy the Sakuli Dashboard with [Docker](#deployment-with-docker)
 - Deploy the Sakuli Dashboard with [Docker-Compose](#deployment-with-docker-compose)